 The Money Market Fund is invested in cash-equivalent securities, therefore providing liquidity for immediate cash needs.
+This fund is based on the investment guidelines detailed in California Government Code Section 53601.7-, which parallels Rule 2a-7.

 The Extended Fund is for cash requirements past one year.
 This Fund will be invested in high grade securities for yield enhancement.
+This fund is based on California Government Code Section 53601 and 53635.